 Given a point cloud consisting of $N$ points $\mathcal{P}=\{p_i| i=1, 2, ..., N\}\in \mathbb{R}^{N \times 3}$, and a data matrix containing their feature vectors $X={[x_1, x_2, x_3, ..., x_N]}^T\in \mathbb{R}^{N \times d}$ for each point $p_i$, local feature extraction can be formulated as:

-where $g_i$ denotes the learned local feature vector, $\mathcal{N}(p_i)$ refers to the set of neighbors of $p_i$, $h(\cdot)$ is a function encoding both the coordinates $p_i$ of the $i^{th}$ point, and the coordinates $p_j$ of its neighbors, as well as their feature vectors $x_i$ and $x_j$, respectively.
+where $g_i$ denotes the learned local feature vector, $\mathcal{N}(p_i)$ refers to the neighbors of $p_i$, $h(\cdot)$ is a function encoding both the coordinates $p_i$ of the $i^{th}$ point, and the coordinates $p_j$ of its neighbors, as well as their feature vectors $x_i$ and $x_j$, respectively.
 Moreover, $\Lambda$ denotes an aggregation function such as MAX or AVG.

 Most previous works focus on the design of $h(\cdot)$~\cite{wang2019dynamic,zhao2021point,zhou2021adaptive,wang2019graph}.
-Among them, the most widely applied method is the edge convolution (edgeConv) appearing in DGCNN~\cite{wang2019dynamic}.
+Among them, one of the most widely applied methods is the edge convolution (edgeConv) appearing in DGCNN~\cite{wang2019dynamic}.
 In edgeConv, the neighborhood of a point is defined by its KNN in the feature space.
 The feature difference $x_i - x_j$ is used to indicate the pair-wise local relationship between the point and its neighbor.
 The relationships are concatenated with the original point features.
 The concatenated pair is processed by a multi-layer perceptron $l_\theta$ and summarized by a MAX aggregation.
 The whole process can be described as

 where $||$ refers to concatenation, and $p_j \in \mathcal{N}(p_i)$.
 In this paper, DGCNN is included as a baseline model.
 In edgeConv, KNN brings convenience to matrix-level operations, such as feature concatenation and linear transformation.
-One of the challenges we tackled in this paper, is the generalization of edgeConv to the irregular view, and in particular inclusion of feature differences into the convolution.
+One challenge tackled in this paper is the generalization of edgeConv to the irregular view, and in particular inclusion of feature differences into the convolution.